patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/writing-for-all-audiences.md

 By following accessibility and global writing best practices, you’ll be better equipped to create product experiences for users of all abilities and backgrounds.

+In addition to this page, you can also reference [this guide for accessible documentation writing](https://redhat-documentation.github.io/accessibility-guide/) (must have a Red Hat employee login).

 ## Writing for all abilities
 When designing interfaces, consider all users’ abilities, including physical and cognitive.
 Use words that are clear, concise, and consistent.
 Refer to the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG21/) for accessibility compliance information.